Assessment

-The first evidence may come from elevated liver functions test and the presence of HCV antibodies (anti-HCV).
-Tests to detect antibodies to HCV (anti-HCV) were first licensed by the Food and Drug Administration (FDA) in 1990.
+The first evidence os HCV infection may come from elevated liver functions test and the presence of anti-HCV.
+Tests to detect antibodies to HCV anti-HCV tests were first licensed by the Food and Drug Administration (FDA) in 1990.
 The CDC recommends that a person be considered positive for HCV infection only after an initial anti-HCV screening test has been verified by a more specific serologic or nucleic acid test (NAT).
 The verifying test ensures that the original test was not a false positive.
 If the individuals being tested present with evidence of liver disease, then false positives are very unlikely.
 However, in symptom-free individuals who are among populations with a low prevalence of HCV, false positives are a matter for concern.

 Liver enzyme tests are often used to monitor treatment in conjunction with HCV-RNA tests to determine viral load.
 Baseline serum viral load levels and infecting genotype help to predict the outcome of therapy and influence the choice of the therapeutic regimen.
 HCV RNA can be detected in serum or plasma within 1 to 2 weeks after exposure to the virus.